pomnabo/pomnabo.github.io/YuLeFoods/README.md

 -copy for the Awards page
 -copy for Testamonials on the Awards page

+*-update color scheme for more accessible readability (test grayscale)

 I will add these details at a later time.
 For now, this project is considered complete for the purpose of the course I was working on it for.

 Note: The restaurant "YuLe Street Foods" is not a real place (as far as I'm aware).
 It is merely a concept to guide my practice.